raspberrypilearning/first-python/en/step_7.md

 --- task ---
-➡️ 🦡 x4, wait one second between each
+➡️ 🦡 x4, 1 sec between each
 --- /task ---

 ![Four badgers appearing one after the other, one second apart](images/four-badgers.gif)